cesmii/CESMII-CloudLibrary/README.md

         https://(servername)/signout-oidc

     - Select ID tokens (no need for Access tokens).

+2. Add an Administrator App role:
+    - Name and Description per your conventions
+    - Value must be "Administrator"

+3. Assign administrator role to the desired users.

-2. Configure the server to use the application:
+4. Configure the server to use the application:

 ```json
   "AzureAd": {